etcd-io/etcd/CONTRIBUTING.md

 ### Option 2 - Automatically setup devcontainer

-This is a more recently added environmnent that aims to make it faster for new contributors to get started with etcd.
+This is a more recently added environment that aims to make it faster for new contributors to get started with etcd.
 This option is supported for etcd versions 3.6 onwards.

 This option can be [used locally](https://code.visualstudio.com/docs/devcontainers/tutorial) on a system running Visual Studio Code and Docker, or in a remote cloud based [Codespaces](https://github.com/features/codespaces) environment.